portlandcodeschool/ruby-on-rails-2013Q3/responsive/reponsive.md

 Up until the last few years, many web designers used fixed width layout designs.
 Frankly, they are easier to make.
 The template file is fixed-width.
 No matter what size the browser is, the web page is always the same width (in this case 960 pixels).
 This works ok in most browsers on big screens, because if the screen is wider than the page, people can zoom in to make the page larger.
 However, it fails utterly on smaller screens, like mobile browsers on tablets and phones.

-#Goals and needs of the mobile user
+## Goals and needs of the mobile user

-Luke Wroblewski, a <a href="http://www.lukew.com/ff/entry.asp?933" target="_blank">noted web designer</a>, refers to the mobile user as &ldquo;one eye and one thumb.&rdquo; &nbsp;This means, first, that the mobile user is paying even less attention to your website in an environment that already demands their attention.
+Luke Wroblewski, a <a href="http://www.lukew.com/ff/entry.asp?933" target="_blank">noted web designer</a>, refers to the mobile user as &ldquo;one eye and one thumb.&rdquo; This means, first, that the mobile user is paying even less attention to your website in an environment that already demands their attention.
 This means you have to get their attention by offering them the most important information without fill or distraction.
 Second, it means that the display is much smaller (to fit the device) and the controls must be larger (to fit the size of your finger), requiring interactions to be much simpler.

 The context, or environment for a mobile user is much more complicated than what a desktop user inhabits:

 ![the context of a mobile user](images/mobile_context.png)

-From:&nbsp;<a href="http://www.giantant.com/output/mobile_context_model.pdf" target="_self">http://www.giantant.com/output/mobile_context_model.pdf</a>
+From: <a href="http://www.giantant.com/output/mobile_context_model.pdf" target="_self">http://www.giantant.com/output/mobile_context_model.pdf</a>

 How to help your user's cope?
 In general, you need to <strong>simplify your layout and focus your content</strong> on only the essentials.
 Remove everything else.
 As Jakob Nielsen says, "<a href="http://www.nngroup.com/articles/condense-mobile-content/" target="_blank" style="line-height: 16pt; text-indent: 0pt; font-size: 11pt;">Mobile Content: If In Doubt, Leave it Out.</a>"

 You need a different layout and simplified content for mobile users.
 How to accomplish this?

-# Mobile options
+## Mobile options

 You have three options: